rohit-879/test/readme.md

 ## System Overview

-Spurrin is a document processing and management system with real-time communication capabilities through a microservices architecture.
+Spurrin is a document processing and management system with real-time communication capabilities through a this architecture.

 ### Key Capabilities
 - **Document Processing**: PDF ingestion and processing
 - **Real-time Chat**: WebSocket-based communication
-- **Multi-tenancy**: Hospital-based data isolation
 - **File Management**: Document storage and retrieval

 ---